tmetsch/graph_stitcher/README.md

     $ ./run_me.py

-You will hopefully see something similar to this:
+You will hopefully see something similar to the following diagram.
+The *k*, *l*, *m* nodes form the request.
+All other nodes represent the container (node colors indicate the rank, node forms the different types).
+The stitches are dotted lines.
+Each graph is a candidate solution, the results of the validation are shown as titles of the graphs.

 ![output](./figure_1.png?raw=true "Output")